Brutus (magazine)

-Brutus (ブルータス) is a Japanese men's magazine devoted to pop culture, lifestyles, and culture in Tokyo, Japan by Magazine House.
+Brutus (ブルータス) is a Japanese men's magazine focusing on pop culture, lifestyles, and culture by Magazine House with the name being licensed from King Features Syndicate.

-History and profile
+History

 Brutus was started in 1980.
 The first issue of the magazine appeared in May 1980.

+The magazine's logo was designed by art director Seiichi Horiuchi, who also designed the logos for sister publications Popeye, an an, and Olive.
+The logo directly references Popeye's nemesis Brutus from E. C. Segar's King Features comic, with letterforms terminating in broken lines that resemble the character's spiked beard.

+In 1998, a design and architecture-focused special edition called Casa Brutus was launched, which became a standalone monthly publication in 2000.

+Publication

-The publisher is Tokyo-based company, Magazine House.
+The publisher is Tokyo-based company Magazine House.
 The magazine was published monthly and biweekly.
 It is now published on a bimonthly basis.
+It has sister publications, an an, Popeye, Casa Brutus, and Olive.

+Reception

-It has sister publications, an an, Popeye, and Olive.
-A popular magazine, Brutus had a circulation of 88,543 as of May 2009 with a target audience of 20- to 50-year-old trend-conscious males.
+Described as popular, Brutus had a circulation of 88,543 as of May 2009 with a target audience of 20- to 50-year-old trend-conscious males.
 One of its former editors-in-chief is Kazuhiro Saito.

 In 2013, the magazine and Popeye received best magazine award.